 author or co-author of twelve books published by such respected houses as

 Ulysses Press, Crown, Simon & Schuster, Dutton, and Grand Central.
 Her most recent title, "Candida Cleanse: The 21-Day Diet to Beat Yeast and Feel Your Best", was published by Ulysses Press in May of 2014.

-A former ballerina, Sondra is the Founder and Artistic Director of Ballet Ambassadors, an arts-in-education company funded in part by the New York City Department of Cultural Affairs, the New York City Department of Education, Suffolk County BOCES, and Putnam/Northern Westchester BOCES.
-She was named a 2012 Purpose Prize Fellow by Encore.org for giving underserved young people the change to share the stage with professional dancers in the classics and original ballets.
+A former ballerina, Sondra founded Ballet Ambassadors and served as Artistic Director from 2001 until 2014.
+The company, an arts-in-education outreach organization, received funding from the New York City Department of Cultural Affairs, the New York City Department of Education, Suffolk County BOCES, Putnam/Northern Westchester BOCES, Con Edison Strategic Partnerships, and the Mary Duke Biddle Foundation as well as generous individual donors.
+Sondra was named a 2012 Purpose Prize Fellow by Encore.org for giving underserved young people the change to share the stage with professional dancers in the classics and original ballets.

 Sondra holds a masters degree from Harvard.